Older Adult and Geriatric Care for Texas Nurses

 Reversible Forms of Confusion

-Gradual onset of confusion may be reversible if it is related to a treatable or correctible condition such as nutritional deficiency, hypothyroidism, vision or hearing impairment, or depression.
-Careful assessment is needed to avoid misdiagnosis and thereby perpetuate the confusional state.
+Gradual onset of confusion may be reversible if it is related to a treatable or correctible condition such as nutritional deficiency, hypothyroidism, vision or hearing impairment, urinary tract infections (febrile), or depression.
+Careful assessment is needed to avoid misdiagnosis and thereby perpetuate the state of confusion.
 Health professionals need to assume that confusion may be reversible, particularly confusion of sudden onset, and seek the possible causes (Tabloski, 2014).

 Mild Cognitive Impairment (MCI)

-Mild cognitive impairment is a transitional state between the normal cognitive changes of aging and the development of Alzheimer’s disease (AD) or other dementias.
-Two subtypes of MCI have been established: Amnestic MCI is characterized by memory problems.
-Nonamnestic MCI affects cognitive functions other than memory, such as language, attention, critical thinking, reading, and writing.
+Mild cognitive impairment is a transitional state between the normal cognitive changes of aging and the development of Alzheimer’s disease or other dementias (see below).
+Two subtypes of MCI have been established: amnestic MCI is characterized by memory problems; nonamnestic MCI affects cognitive functions other than memory, such as language, attention, critical thinking, reading, and writing.
 Experts estimate that MCI may affect more than 18% of the population over age 65.
 People diagnosed with MCI are at increased risk of developing AD or other dementias (Petersen et al., 2014).

-The American Academy of Neurology has established the following criteria for an MCI diagnosis:
+The American Academy of Neurology established the following criteria for an MCI diagnosis: